sabyasachis/academic-kickstart/content/home/research_experience.md

   date_start = "2018-06-04"
   date_end = "2019-02-15"
   description = """
-  * Built extreme text classifiers for eCommerce Hierarchical Product Classification.
-  * Built keyword detectors and text classifiers for Brand and Sub-Brand Detection.
-  * Also built a seq2seq based character level text normalizer for Brand Normalization.
+  I broadly worked on NLP research problems like extreme text classification and text normalization.
+I also worked on object and text detection on product images.
   """
+#  * Built extreme text classifiers for eCommerce Hierarchical Product Classification.
+#  * Built keyword detectors and text classifiers for Brand and Sub-Brand Detection.
+#  * Also built a seq2seq based character level text normalizer for Brand Normalization.
+#  """

 [[experience]]
   title = "Research Student"